-As recently as the 1970s, it barely made financial sense to go to college.
+As recently as the 1970s, the financial incentive for going to college wasn’t so clear.
 In 1979, among full-time workers aged 25 to 32, the typical high school graduate earned 77% of what the median college graduate made.

-“But starting in the 1980s, the education premium started to grow and hasn’t stopped,” writes New York Times Columnist David Brooks.
+“But starting in the 1980s, the education premium started to grow and hasn’t stopped,” says New York Times Columnist David Brooks.
 “Today, money follows ideas.”

-According to research by Ron Haskins and Isabel Sawhill of the Brookings Institution, the median American with a graduate degree is part of a family making $93,000 a year.
+Ron Haskins and Isabel Sawhill of the Brookings Institution analyzed data on economic mobility and found that the median American with a graduate degree is part of a family making $93,000 a year.
 The median person with a college degree is in a family making $75,000.
 The median person with a high-school degree is in a family making $42,000, and the average high school dropout is in a family making $28,000.

-Researchers Anthony Carnevale and Stephen Rose surveyed the top 146 U.S. colleges and found that only 3 percent of the students there came from families in the bottom economic quartile.
-Seventy-four percent of students came from families in the top quartile.
+Unfortunately, access to a college degree is often dictated by economic class.
+Researchers Anthony Carnevale and Stephen Rose surveyed the top 146 U.S. colleges and found that only 3 percent of the students in these schools came from families in the bottom economic quartile.
+Seventy-four percent came from families in the top quartile.

 One in seventeen.

-Whatever your aspirations may be—if you want to graduate from high school, college, or even graduate school—it’s all up to you.
-No one can motivate you if you aren’t motivated yourself.
-No matter what your current situation is, you need to take responsibility for getting yourself where you want to be.
+Whatever your aspirations may be — if you want to graduate from high school, college, or even graduate school — you need to take responsibility for getting yourself where you want to be.

 Brooks, David.
 The Social Animal.
 New York City: Random House, 2011.
 327. Print.